 Retinol is world-famous for its anti-ageing power and so are Koreans!
-Then why is it that you won’t find a Korean serum with retinol?
+Then why is it that you won’t find a Korean retinol serum?
 Why has the Korean skincare industry rejected this anti-ageing skincare ingredient?
 Here’s the full low-down on why Koreans and retinols don’t get along!

 Retinol is a globally popular ingredient famous for its anti-aging properties, yet why is it a nation like Korea, which is obsessed with superb skincare products and regimes is not in favour of this amazing ingredient?

 Today through this post, we shall try our best to answer all the frequently asked questions based on retinol in Korean skincare.